Indigenous relations behavioural competencies

-The Province of British Columbia and Indigenous leaders are now working in a government-to-government relationship.
-Because of this unique relationship, four of the 17 Indigenous relations behavioural competencies apply to all BC Public Service employees, no matter where you work.
+The Province of British Columbia and Indigenous leaders are now working in a government to government relationship.
+Because of this unique relationship, 4 of the 17 Indigenous relations behavioural competencies apply to all BC Public Service employees, no matter where you work.

 All employees should consider adding these to their MyPerformance profile work and development goals:

 If you work directly with Indigenous customers and partners, how you work is just as important as what you do.
 Use the competencies as a road map for evaluating your behaviour and making the changes necessary to better serve Indigenous people.